Goorakh/RiskOfChaos/README.md

 * Activate All Interactables: Interacts with most interactable objects on the stage (chests, shrines)
 * Explosive Deaths: All non-players explode at low health or death, lasts 90 seconds
 * Prototype Models: Replaces all character models with their hitboxes
+* Pause: Pauses the run timer and effect activation, lasts 60 seconds
 </details>

 ### Twitch Integration: